daattali/beautiful-jekyll/capstone/partner_info.md

 ## FAQ

 Here are answers to some frequently asked questions regarding our capstone course.
 Don't see the answer to your question here, or elsewhere on the capstone course website?
-Please contact us at `capstone-mds@science.ubc.ca` -- maybe we'll add your question to this FAQ page!
+Please contact Milad Maymay at `maymay@science.ubc.ca`.

 #### 1. Is there a fee to participate as a partner?
 Do students get paid?